-Most of the surveyor allocation rules relating to the physical survey fieldwork during 2017 were met.
+Most of the surveyor allocation rules relating to the physical survey fieldwork during 2018 were met.

 Rule 1: Each surveyor must work in at least two local authorities in each year of fieldwork and in at least 3 local authorities over the three-year fieldwork period.
 There were no breaches of this rule.
-All surveyors worked in at least 2 local authorities (LAs) during 2017 and all surveyors have worked in at least 3 local authorities (LAs) over the duration of the 4 year contract.

 Rule 2: No surveyor should do more than 25 per cent of the (full) surveys issued in any local authority in any one year, with the exception of the Highlands and the three island local authorities, where no one surveyor should exceed 33 per cent of all (full) surveys.
-There were 4 breaches of this rule; Aberdeenshire (28.1%), Falkirk (26.2%), East Dunbartonshire (26.2%) and Stirling (26.2%).
-The breaches equated to between 1 and 2 surveys above the limit.
+There were no breaches of this rule.